rwynn/monstache-site/src/config.md

 	##### int (default 10)

-	Seconds to wait when establishing a connection to mongodb before giving up
+	Seconds to wait when establishing a connection to MongoDB before giving up

 ## mongo-session-settings

 TOML table (default nil)

-The following mongodb session properties are available
+The following MongoDB session properties are available

 !!! note ""